harness/terraform-provider-harness/docs/resources/platform_role_assignments.md

 ### Optional

 - `disabled` (Boolean) The `disabled` attribute in the role assignment resource controls the status of the role assignment.
 Setting `disabled` to `false` activates the role and its permissions, enabling the assigned entity to perform allowed actions.
-Conversely, setting `disabled` to `true` deactivates the role, revoking the entity's permissions and action capabilities.
+Conversely, setting `disabled` to `true` deactivates the role, revoking the entity's permissions and action capabilities
 - `identifier` (String) Identifier for role assignment.
 - `managed` (Boolean) Managed or not.
 - `org_id` (String) Org identifier.